kptdev/kpt/site/content/en/guides/producer/functions/starlark/_index.md

 ## Next Steps

-- Explore other ways to run functions, such as using the [container runtime].
+- Explore other ways to run functions from the [Functions Developer Guide].
 - Find out how to structure a pipeline of functions from the [functions concepts] page.
 - Consult the [fn command reference].

 [Starlark]: https://github.com/bazelbuild/starlark
-[container runtime]: ../container/
+[Functions Developer Guide]: ../
 [functions concepts]: ../../../../concepts/functions/
 [fn command reference]: ../../../../reference/fn/